emma-bell/metabolism/README.md

 # metabolism
-Annotate protein-coding gene predictions from microbial metagenomes and metagenome-assembled genomes
+Annotate protein-coding gene predictions from microbial metagenomes and metagenome-assembled genomes.

+metabolism/sulfur_hmms contains HMMs for annotation of genes putatively involved in sulfur disproportionation.